When life hands you crazy, make Grilled Angel Food Cake with Strawberry Rhubarb Compote. At least I’m pretty sure that’s how the saying goes.

 2. Meanwhile, use a pastry brush to coat both sides of angel food slices with butter.
 Place on grill over prepared coals.
 Do not cover.
 Grill for about 1 minute on each side, or until slightly charred all the way around.

-3. To serve, place slice of angel food cake on plate.
-Top with warm strawberry rhubarb compote and scoop of ice cream.
+3. To serve, place slices of angel food cake on a plate.
+Top with warm strawberry rhubarb compote and a scoop of ice cream.
 Enjoy!

 You can easily double the compote recipe if you want to make enough sauce to use the whole angel food cake.